carmencchow/bellabeat_casestudy/README.md

 [1] 8
 ```

-We have 33 users in the dailyActivity data frame, 24 in the sleepDay one, and only 8 in the weightLogInfo data frame.
-Due to the smaller sample size of the last data frame, we will not use it moving forward to avoid sampling bias.
+We have data from 33 users in the <i>dailyActivity</i> data frame, 24 in the <i>sleepDay</i> data frame, and data from only 8 users in the <i>weightLogInfo</i> data frame.
+Due to the smaller sample size, we will not include weight data in our final analysis.

 Below is a summary of the data cleansing we'll conduct to clean and transform our raw, unclean data.